wordshaker/jesswhite_4/_posts/2020-04-09-slo-sli-sla-post.md

 ---
 layout: post
 title: Service Levels
-description: "Objectives, Agreements and Indicators"
+description: "Explaining Service Levels Objectives, Agreements and Indicators, what they are and how they are useful."
 date: 2020-04-09
 cover: "/assets/blog_header.jpg"
 categories: [tech]